 Carl Gamester Artist Statement

 Carl Gamester has always had a passion for art from a very young age and spent most of his childhood drawing.
 He created his first abstract wood sculpture at the age of twelve.
 He continued to follow his interest for art by studying for O’level Art at school and then A’level.
 He then went on to take a two year course in General Art and Design.
 On completion, he gained a place at Wimbledon Art School to study at degree level but unfortunately was unable to pursue degree Art education until later in his career when he obtained a Fine Art degree with a London University as a mature student.
 He continued to take Photographs during a period when he lived abroad in Germany and had exhibitions there.
 He also sold his photographs to art collectors during this time.

 Carl’s practice consists of the mediums Sculpture, Photography and Painting.
 His inspiration for his sculptures comes from varied sources.
-They can be for example his subconscious perception of an ex-girlfriend, as in the sculpture”Artemis” (see website www.CarlsArt.co.uk (sculpture)); the essential nature of females.
+They can be for example his subconscious perception of the female archetype, as in the sculpture”Artemis” (see website www.CarlsArt.co.uk (sculpture)); the essential nature of females.
 Their sexuality and voluptuousness.
 The female essence and power they wield due to their beauty and curvaceousness.
 Or the inspiration can come from artefacts that he has initially drawn in the British Museum for example.
 These initial drawings, then often morph into abstract drawings of three dimensional sculptures in their own right.
 He also draws inspiration from abstract elements that he has observed in architecture; photographed and then drew.
 Finally, rendering into a three dimensional form.
-Carl has recently made sculptures in wood and stone learning new carving techniques (see photographs).
+Carl has recently made sculptures in wood and stone learning new carving techniques.
 Carl is mostly self-taught in these skills.